-▶ Relocation of existing 38/38L Geary Line bus stop from west end of Geary Street, north side, between Van Ness Avenue and Polk Street to east end of Geary Boulevard, north side, between Franklin Street and Van Ness Avenue, and construction of new bus bulbout and benches.
+- Underground fuel storage tanks (serving the emergency generators) beneath the Geary Boulevard sidewalk and street; - ▶ Paved entry plaza at the Van Ness Avenue and Geary Boulevard entrance; - ▶ Replacement and modification of the existing Van Ness Avenue crosswalk at Geary Street north side; and - ▶ Relocation of existing 38/38L Geary Line bus stop from west end of Geary Street, north side, between Van Ness Avenue and Polk Street to east end of Geary Boulevard, north side, between Franklin Street and Van Ness Avenue, and construction of new bus bulbout and benches.

-3. Cathedral Hill Medical Office Building (MOB)
+3. New Cathedral Hill Campus Medical Office Building (MOB)

-- Demolition of seven existing buildings on the north side of Geary Street between Van Ness Avenue and Polk Street (1100 Van Ness Avenue, 1062 Geary, 1054-1060 Geary, 1040-1052 Geary, 1034-1036 Geary, 1028-1030 Geary and 1020 Geary Street). - Construction of the Cathedral Hill MOB, a 261,691 g.s.f., nine-story MOB, also including retail space, loading spaces and parking on seven levels including approximately 542 parking spaces.
-The MOB's main vehicular access and would be from Cedar Street (ingress and egress) and Geary Street (ingress only) at approximately mid-block.
+- Demolition of seven existing buildings on the north side of Geary Street between Van Ness Avenue and Polk Street (1100 Van Ness Avenue, 1062 Geary, 1054-1060 Geary, 1040-1052 Geary, 1034-1036 Geary, 1028-1030 Geary and 1020 Geary Street). - Construction of a 261,691 g.s.f., nine-story new Cathedral Hill Campus MOB, also including retail space, loading spaces and parking on seven levels including approximately 542 parking spaces.
+The new MOB's main vehicular access would be from Cedar Street (ingress and egress) and Geary Street (ingress only) at approximately mid-block.
 Primary patient drop-off would occur on Cedar Street at the west end of the block.
 Loading would be accessed off of Cedar Street, mid-block.
 The main pedestrian entrances would be on Van Ness Avenue mid-block and Cedar Street at the patient drop-off.
-Uses in the building would include but not be limited to medical office, retail, education and conference, dignostic and treatment, and parking.
+Uses in the building would include but not be limited to medical office, retail, education and conference, diagnostic and treatment, and parking.